-The Exoscale Flexible Storage template aims at empowering users to manage their instance’s disk/storage as they deem fit, by providing:
+The Exoscale flexible storage template aims to empower users so they can manage their instance’s disk/storage as they deem fit.
+The storage template provides:

-• built from scratch using the Debian “netinst” installation media and the ssh-server installation scenario (aka. tasksel)
+• A built from scratch template using the Debian “netinst” installation media and the ssh-server installation scenario (AKA tasksel)

-• using UEFI boot mode and a GPT partition table (as opposed to Debian’s stock cloud image), such as to enable support for larger-than-2TiB disk images (e.g. along Exoscale Storage Optimized Instances)
+• Uses UEFI boot mode and a GPT partition table (as opposed to Debian’s stock cloud image), to enable support for disk images larger than 2 TB (along Exoscale Storage Optimized Instances)

-• using LVM logical partitioning (as opposed to Debian’s stock cloud image), such as to allow you to manage partitions and filesystems as you deem fit
+• Uses LVM logical partitioning (as opposed to Debian’s stock cloud image), to allow you to manage partitions and filesystems as you deem fit

-The Exoscale Flexible Storage template is based on and deviates minimally from Debian’s stock installation/configuration, thus making it easy to embrace for users accustomed to Debian/Ubuntu.
+The flexible storage template is based on - but deviates minimally from - Debian’s stock installation configuration, so it is easy to embrace for users accustomed to Debian or Ubuntu.

 Deployment

-Creating an Exoscale Flexible Storage instance is similar to creating any other Exoscale Compute instance; example given using the Exoscale CLI:
+Creating an flexible storage instance is similar to creating any other Exoscale Compute instance.
+Here is an example with the CLI:

 $ exo compute instance create storage \